Logotipo de HL

 Columbia University offered a public apology to victims in September 2023.
 Because the letter fails to admit to any wrongdoing while the University aggressively fights against liability in civil court, the apology has not been well-received by victims.
 The overriding sentiment?
 “Too little, too late.”

-The victims abused by Dr. Hadden have all disclosed similar experiences.
-According to their statements, Dr. Hadden was an expert groomer who would immediately make them feel comfortable with his soft-spoken manner.
+The victims abused by the former Dr. Hadden have all disclosed similar experiences.
+According to their statements, Hadden was an expert groomer who would immediately make them feel comfortable with his soft-spoken manner.
 He then exploited their vulnerability and his empowered position as a doctor at a prestigious university hospital.

 • Requiring them to undress for unconventional “mole checks” or “scoliosis checks”;